QUIC-FL: Quick Unbiased Compression for Federated Learning: 's Proof

-In this appendix, we analyze how the expected squared quantization error for a bounded-support normal random variables relates to the \vnmse of our algorithm.
-Namely, let $\chi = \E\brackets{\parentheses{Z - \widehat Z}^2}$ denote the error of the quantization of a normal random variable $Z\sim\mathcal N(0,1)$.
-Our analysis is general, covers the quantization methods presented in sections~\ref{sec:truncation}-\ref{sec:client_specific_SR}, but is applicable to any unbiased method that is used following a uniform random rotation.
-We show that \alg{}'s \vnmse is essentially $\chi$ plus a small additional additive error term (arising because the rotation does not yield exactly normally distributed coordinates, as we have explained) that goes to $0$ quickly as the dimension increases.
-We bound the additional error caused by using the Randomized Hadamard Transform in Section~\ref{sec:hadamard} and Appendix~\ref{app:hadamard}.
+Let $\chi = \E[(Z - \widehat Z)^2]$ denote the error of the quantization of a normal random variable $Z\sim\mathcal N(0,1)$.
+Our analysis is general and covers \alg{}, but is also applicable to any unbiased quantization method that is used following a uniform random rotation preprocessing.

+Essentially, we show that \alg{}'s \vnmse is $\chi$ plus a small additional additive error term (arising because the rotation does not yield exactly normally distributed and independent coordinates) that quickly tends to $0$ as the dimension increases.